This Discussion channel is currently closed.

 Bootstrap_10212672575907004

-Denise Esler over 6 years ago
+Denise Esler about 7 years ago

 I believe the electric companies are taking advantage of people.
 I have paid many years for my electricity.
 Now I want to invest in my retirement by putting money into solar instead of Money going out the door.
 It will be a big investment at first but should payout in the future.
 I don't feel it's fair for electric companies to charge you a fee to not use their service.
 I will still be paying for off peak and very cold winter days when solar is not so productive the electric company will be getting money from me again.
 I feel that they want to double dip.
 It's not ok.
 On another note.
 Why should I be penalized for wanting clean energy!!!
 This should be rewarded not discouraged.
 Thanks for listening Denise Esler A Concerned consumer